wget https://repo.zabbix.com/zabbix/4.0/debian/pool/main/z/zabbix-release/zabbix-release_4.0-2+buster_all.deb # dpkg -i zabbix-release_4.0-2+buster_all.deb # apt update

 Install the repository configuration package.
 This package contains apt (software package manager) configuration files.

 Note!
-For Debian 8, substitute 'stretch' with 'jessie' in the commands.
+For Debian 9, substitute 'buster' with 'stretch' in the commands.
+For Debian 8, substitute 'buster' with 'jessie' in the commands.

 For Raspbian, run the following commands: